couchbaselabs/hands_on_n1ql/content/slide-18.md

 # Part 1: Setup, Getting Started and Querying

-## Querying primary keys

-Specific primary keys within a bucket can be queried using the USE KEYS clause.

-The query on the right fetches documents from the contacts keyspace with the restriction that the primary key must be in the USE KEYS clause.
+## Filtering grouped data with HAVING

+The HAVING clause enables filtering of groups.

+The query from the previous slide is filtered to include groups with more than 10 members

 <pre id="example">
-SELECT fname, email
+SELECT count(customer) as customers, state
-  FROM contacts
+  FROM customer
-    USE KEYS ["dave", "ian"]
+    GROUP BY state
+      HAVING COUNT(customer) > 10
 </pre>